gl-inet/docs3.x/docs/setup/convexa_s/mesh.md

 5) Establish Mesh Network

-When the **Mesh Lights** stop flashing and always on both on main and sub nods,
+When the **Mesh Lights** stop flashing and always on both on main and sub nods, the mesh network is established.

 ## Mesh network established status

-The **Mesh** icon will replace **Wireless** after mesh work established.
+The **Mesh** icon will replace **Wireless** after mesh network established.
+Repeater function will not avalible in mesh mode.

-All SSIDs become one and same password.
+All SSIDs including 2.4Ghz and 5Ghz become one and same password.

-You can find devices MAC address, connection nods and connection method in mesh clients.
+You can find devices MAC address, connected nods and connection methods in mesh clients.
 ![](https://static.gl-inet.com/docs/en/3/setup/convexa_b/mesh/mesh.png)

-Clients management in mesh
+**CLIENTS** management in mesh

 ![](https://static.gl-inet.com/docs/en/3/setup/convexa_b/clients/mesh-client.png)

-You can manage all devices connected to mesh network in [Client](https://docs.gl-inet.com/en/3/setup/convexa_b/clients/).
+You can manage all devices connected to mesh network in [CLIENTS](https://docs.gl-inet.com/en/3/setup/convexa_b/clients/).